nodlAndHodl/btc-tray/README.md

-# Tray Icon App
+# Bitcoin Tray App

-A simple tray icon application built with Rust using the tray-icon and tao crates.
+A Bitcoin price monitoring application that lives in your system tray.
+Built with Rust using `egui`, `eframe`, and `tray-icon` crates.

 ## Features

+- Live Bitcoin price updates in the system tray
-- System tray icon with tooltip
+- Interactive candlestick chart with multiple timeframes:
-- Tray menu with Show Message, and Quit options
-- Event handling for tray icon and menu interactions
+  - 24 Hours (hourly candles)
+  - 1 Week (4-hour candles)
+  - 1 Month (daily candles)
+- Current price horizontal line marker on the chart
+- Automatic data fetching from Bitstamp API
+- Local time display for all chart timestamps

 ## Running the Application